 At the age of 17, Walt enlisted in the Air Force for a four year hitch and entered pilot training two years later.
 By the time he had a lmost finished his pilot training, the AirForce began transfering most of the graduates to desk jobs.
 Walt didn't like this idea, so he got out of the Air Force.
 Before he became a full-time stunt pilot, Walt worked as an airplane pilot, Charter pilot, aircraft mechanic, agricultural pilot, military pilot and flight instructor.
 In 1963 he flew with three shows while he was with Trans-Texas.
 In 1964 he worked all season as a stunt pilot.

 Later this year Walt will begin work with the National Air Shows, one of the leading groups in the country.
 He even hopes to do some skywriting in the future.
-Walt's wife, Sandi, is also a pilot.
-They
+WALT PIERCE PERFORMING AREOBATICS FOR THE NEWS PHOTOGRAPHERS